 There is nothing worse to be given a Pork Pie, that is so hard, I could knock out the whole England Rugby team.
 Historically the crust is super hard, crumbles in my hands and the pork mix itself is just simply nasty in texture and taste.
 Once again it is the best Pork Pie eating experience I have ever had.
 I could have eaten loads.

 Now I have just come back from South East Asia, I have been out there for four months, the seafood there was amazing.
 The eating experience is second to none.
 I was very intrigued to see and taste what Tom could produce here.
 I love how he is supporting local food industry within the UK as a whole.
 For me this is the key to a successful recipe in itself.
-Once again, I could tackled the England Rugby team for this partucluar dish, super yummy.
+Once again, I could tackle the England Rugby team for this particular dish, super yummy.

 It’s the worse drink you could ever serve me at a match, I never liked the drink and as far as I am concerned, I never will.
 Until I was given one here at Twickenham Stadium.
-Really yummy, spot on regarding the adrenaline pre-match drink.
-Don’t worry they serve non alcoholic ones too.
+Really yummy, spot-on regarding the adrenaline pre-match drink.
+Don’t worry they serve non-alcoholic ones too.

 Get my dessert wrong, it’s over and out for any chef.
 Here it was beautifully presented and tasted amazing.
-I call this the feel good factor dessert.
+I call this the feel-good factor dessert.
 That even if England lost to Australia, this dessert would soothe the soul.

 Overall Fan Experience

-This was an amazing way to experience the food as a fan.
+This was an amazing way to experience food as a fan.
 There will also be other cultural dishes to match the fans from abroad too.
 Which is if you are coming from South Africa, you will be greeted to some familiar dishes with an English twist.
 The skill thought process that has gone into making this food is down to many factors.
-A lot of scientific research has gone into these dishes, reassuring fans and those that are not fans to come and try food here at Twickenham Stadium.
-From a spectators point of view it is like no other, I have tasted.
+A lot of scientific research has gone into these dishes, reassuring fans and those that are not fans to come and try the food here at Twickenham Stadium.
+From a spectators point of view, it is like no other, I have tasted.
 Thanks to Tom Rhodes, and sensory expert Professor Barry Smith, who created dishes for the new East Stand menus.

 Well done to, RFU, England Rugby who has understood that food for fans, is just as important as the match.

-Rugby after all, is a lifestyle.
+Rugby, after all, is a lifestyle.